freedomlayer/offset_docs/doc/docs/source/intro/about.rst

 over it back to the people.

 10 years later, with the help of many friends along the way, the basic technology is complete.
-For the first time, I can hold in my hand a credit card that is truly mine.
+For the first time I can hold in my hand a credit card that is truly mine.

 -- real